mlanza/ai-literacy/201/05-tools.md

 ## What That Means in ChatGPT

 That idea shows up in ChatGPT too — and it’s just as permission-based.
+Some tools are available by default, some have to be switched on:

+* **Web Search** – Extends the model’s knowledge beyond its frozen training window
+* **File Handling** – Lets the AI read and analyze your uploaded documents
+* **Calendar Access** – Grants visibility into your schedule and the ability to manage events

+And developers are continually adding new ones — like Q showing Bond the latest high-tech gadget.
+Each one is exciting not because it’s flashy, but because it removes friction and delivers real utility.

 By default, the basic chatbot is like a browser with everything turned off.
 It can think with you.
 Help you plan.
 Improve your writing.
-But it can’t actually *do* anything.
+But with limited tools it can’t actually *do* anything.
 It can’t open your calendar, scan your folders, or manipulate a spreadsheet.
 You get insight, but you also get homework.
 The assistant makes a suggestion — but you turn the wrench.

 Turn tools on, and the story changes.